 Plural/group names can be converted to their singular form, if needed.
 For example, if the credits of a film read:

 It would be ok to use either the plural "Children" or the singular "Child" as a character name for each one (as long as it's used consistently)

-As a special case of this, if the character name in the credits contradicts the character name seen or spoken in the film (for example, Winston Zedd(e)more in Ghost Busters), we list the character name as it appears in the credit, and note the discrepancy as a continuity goof.
+As a special case of this, if the character name in the credits contradicts the character name seen or spoken in the film (for example, Winston Zedd(e)more in Ghost Busters), we list the character name as it appears in the credit, and note the discrepancy as a trivia mention.

 Ian Hart plays Professor Quirrell in Harry Potter and the Sorcerer's Stone.
 You're not supposed to know he's also Voldemort.
 Ian Holm plays Sir William Gull in From Hell.
 His character name is not "Jack the Ripper".
 Those are both supposed to be surprises.

 If you haven't seen those two films, we just spoiled them for you.
 Sorry about that, but imagine how our users feel when they come to the site and see those character names before seeing the film.
 Even if factually correct, character names that constitute spoilers must be avoided at all costs.

 This is especially true for multiple character names that can be easily omitted: it's just as effective to say that Cary Grant plays "Peter Joshua" in Charade.
 There is no need to say that he plays "Peter Joshua/Alexander Dyle/Adam Canfield/Brian Cruikshank", even if that's true.

 David Prowse plays Darth Vader in Star Wars.
 Clint Eastwood plays Harry Callahan in Dirty Harry.
 Even though the Italian release of those films changed those two names to Darth Fener and Harry Callaghan respectively, we will stick to the character names used in the original version.

 For descriptive character names (e.g., Mayor, Man #1), they should generally be entirely in the language of the original version, but English can be used if the original is not known.